- Academic Technology

 Before students in the flipped classroom even step foot in the classroom, they are armed with the foundational information they need to engage critically with the subject matter.

-By making content accessible to large numbers around the world, MOOCs allowed instructors to share their knowledge with students that might not otherwise be able to access it.
-MOOCs introduced a new generation of learners to the types of video-assisted teaching that was already occurring inside traditional institutions.
+By making content accessible to large numbers around the world, MOOCs allowed instructors to share their knowledge with students who might not otherwise be able to access it.
+MOOCs introduced a new generation of learners to the types of video-assisted teaching that were already occurring inside traditional institutions.

 Through years of implementation of video in the classroom and virtual communication through learning management systems, educators have continued to find new and better ways to build closer relationships with their students.
 The term SPOC takes advantage of the buzz created by MOOCs to expand the impact of a range of innovations educators have made to enhance the learning experience.

-The “Rise of SPOCs” isn’t a revolution, but it does offer even greater evidence of the impact video-assisted teaching is making for students today, whether they study in the classroom or in the cloud.
+The rise of SPOC in education isn’t a revolution, but it does offer even greater evidence of the impact video-assisted teaching is making for students today, whether they study in the classroom or in the cloud.

 Panopto is the nation’s fastest-growing video learning technology in classrooms, both physical and virtual.
-Interested to learn more about how you can use Panopto to give faculty powerful, secure and stable video recording and sharing?
-Contact a member of our team to sign up for a free trial.
+Interested in learning more about how you can use Panopto to give faculty powerful, secure, and stable video recording and sharing?
+Contact a member of our team to request a demo.